theoopsguy/decideNow/README.md

 To start the server:

 1. `cd server`
-2. `yarn`
+2. `yarn install`
 3. `yarn start:dev`

+To start the client:
+1. `cd client`
+2. `yarn install`
+3. `yarn dev`

 ## Project architecture/working brief:

-- We have 4 modules: Config Module, JWT Module, Redis Module and Polls Module
+- In backend we have 4 modules: Config Module, JWT Module, Redis Module and Polls Module
 - Polls module has a WebSocketGateway to enable realtime updates of the polls data b/w client and server
 - We'll also have REST HTTP API which will be used to make requests to create poll/join poll and when web socket connection fails as a fallback HTTP connection will be used.
 - For weighted results of votes, let us use this logic: